gruizmdq/project/README.md

 # Single Page Aplication

 This is an aplication that displays a list of images with their description.
-It implements some features like drag and drop
+It implements some features like drag and drop.

+# Challenge
+"CANNOT use a JavaScript Framework like angularjs, react, riot, vue.js, etc."

 ## Getting Started